BrunoGarofalo/assignment3/README.md

 ---

-# 7. Check unit tests with Pytest
+# :check: 7.
+Check unit tests with Pytest

 pytest # in VSC terminal, if 100% coverage achieved, then move on